marknotton/craft-plugin-svg/README.md

   @extend .svg-#{$class}-size, .svg-#{$class};
 }
 ```
-and pass in the symbol name:
+and pass in the sprite name:

 ```
 @include sprite('logo');